yusinto/indigo/_posts/2016-09-03-docker-ecs-terraform-react.markdown

 # Store all our app code in the /src folder, starting from package.json
 # first.
 Why copy package.json first?
 So we can take advantage of
 # the docker build cache.
-See detailed explanation below.
+More below.
 COPY package.json /src/package.json

 # Once we have package.json, do npm install (restricting the loglevel